Study Skills Course Description(s)

 Students will learn several useful strategies for maximizing self-awareness, establishing goals, developing interdependence, identifying learning styles, managing time, taking notes, reading a textbook, and taking tests while developing self-management and self-motivation.
 Grade of C- or higher must be earned to satisfy provisional admittance requirement.

 STSK1320 Computer Applications- Introduction to Word (1)

-A self-study course of introductory word processing concepts using Word.
-This course will be graded Pass/Fail.
+A self-study course of word processing concepts.
+This course will be graded pass/fail.

 STSK1330 Computer Applications- Introduction to Excel (1)

-A self-study course of basic spreadsheet concepts using Excel.
-This course will be graded Pass/Fail.
+A self-study course of spreadsheet concepts.
+This course will be graded pass/fail.

-A self-study course introducing PowerPoint.
-This course will be graded Pass/Fail.
+A self-study course of electronic presentation concepts.
+This course will be graded pass/fail.